Aikku93/ulc-codec/README.md

 ## Possible issues
 * Syntax is flexible enough to cause buffer overflows.
 * No block synchronization (if an encoded file is damaged, there is no way to detect where the next block lies)
-    * It should be possible to prepend each block with the two-byte nybble sequence ```0h,0h,0h,0h```.
-Such a sequence could only happen at the start of a block (set quantizer to 2<sup>0</sup>, followed by three zero coefficients) and never in any other place (as four zero coefficients would be coded as ```8h,1h```), avoiding false-positives.
 * The psychoacoustic model used is somewhat bare-bones, so as to avoid extra complexity and memory usage.
 As an example, blocks are processed with no memory of prior blocks, which could cause some inefficiency in coding (such as not taking advantage of temporal masking effects).
 However, it does appear to work very well for what it *does* do.
-* Noise-fill works on entire blocks (including all sub-blocks), which can cause leakage, especially with sharp, impulsive noise.
+* Noise fill can leak on transients that are followed by a sharp drop in amplitude.
-    * Because noise-fill is not coupled to the L/R signal (as this is a patented technique), noise will leak to both channels when used.
+    * Because noise-fill is not coupled to the L/R signal, noise will leak to both channels when used.
 * Encode/decode tools compile with SSE+SSE2/AVX+AVX2/FMA enabled by default.
 If the encoder crashes/doesn't work, change these flags in the ```Makefile```.
+* The codec VBR in the way it operates; CBR and ABR are faked by adjusting quality until reaching the desired bitrate, roughly halving the encoding speed.

 ## Technical details
 * Target bitrate: 32..256kbps+ (44.1kHz, M/S stereo)